openfoodfacts/openfoodfacts-cordova-app/README.md

 ## What is Open Food Facts?

-### A food products database
+### A Beauty products database

-Open Food Facts is a database of food products with ingredients, allergens, nutrition facts and all the tidbits of information we can find on product labels.
+Open Food Facts is a database of beauty products with ingredients, allergens facts and all the tidbits of information we can find on product labels.
+It's a sister product of Open Food Facts.

 ### Made by everyone